 Víctor Erice – The Spirit of the Beehive (1973) (17)

 Ana returns to the building and finds the fighter missing, with copious amounts of his blood left behind.
 When her father confronts her here, she runs away into the woods.
 The death of her new friend feels like the ultimate betrayal to Ana, and she cannot bear it.
 As luck would have it, she soon encounters one of the poisonous mushrooms her father warned her against picking.
-It is unclear here whether she attempts suicide by consuming some of the poisonous mushroom her father told her to avoid, or whether the poisoning is accidental, but whatever the case, she begins to hallucinate, seeing the monster’s face in her own reflection in the nearby river.
+It is unclear here whether she attempts suicide by consuming some of the poisonous mushroom her father told her to avoid, or whether the poisoning is accidental, a case of mistaken identity, but whatever the case, she begins to hallucinate, seeing the monster’s face in her own reflection in the nearby river.
 Meanwhile, her mother burns a letter she intended to send to her absent lover, and we soon realize that her lover and the resistance fighter were the same person.
 Now that he’s dead, it makes no sense to continue sending the letters.